mikefausz/surf-and-paddle/README.md

 As a web developer, you'll sometimes be tasked with creating an HTML page from an image file.
 Let's take a complex image and turn it into a functioning web page.
 We'll use this image as our layout guide: Surf & Paddle

 Explore Mode
-Challenge #1.1: Let's work on our CSS & HTML by creating an identical layout to the above image.
+Challenge #1.1: Let's work on our CSS & HTML by creating an identical layout to the above image (images/surf-and-paddle.png).
 Put your HTML in index.html and your CSS in styles.css.
 Any images you use should be in an images directory.
 Try to get as close to "pixel perfect" as possible!
 Goal #1.1: Create the Surf & Paddle web page from scratch based on the given image.

 Challenge #1.2: Enliven your page with some CSS animation!
 To complete this challenge, at minimum, you must have color transitions on your bottom & sidebar images and your "Comments", "Later", and "Share" buttons.
 Get creative and add any transitions or interactivity you'd like, though!
 Can you find any good places to include animated text or graphics?